-As the country that takes over most of South America, Chile offers limitless benefits for the well-rounded traveler: beaches, volcanoes, lakes, rivers, welcoming natives, excellent wine, a romantic culture, and adventure.
+As a country that covers a diverse range of South American landscapes, Chile offers limitless benefits for the well-rounded traveler: beaches, volcanoes, lakes, rivers, welcoming natives, excellent wine, a romantic culture, and adventure.

 Despite the fact that Chileans speak a highly unique dialect (Castellano de Chile) non-Spanish speakers will find the culture inviting and receptive.
 Many countries are exempt from having to get a tourist visa, but those wanting to stay longer will want to research rules and restrictions for staying in Chile.

 Before you arrive in Chile, you will need to apply for a work visa.
 If you have a spouse in Chile or already have a contract, you might be able to get a temporary permit.
 It's gotten increasingly more difficult to get a work permit in Chile, so it's worth your while to research other avenues, like teaching abroad.

 Arguably one of the best ways to work in Chile is through the English Opens Doors program, a UN and Chilean Ministry of Education program that encourages people to teach English in Chile.
 As a volunteer with the English Opens Doors program, you will receive room and board with a Chilean host family, 60,000 CLP for each month you complete, TEFL certification, health insurance, and an online Spanish class.
 You don't even have to pay to apply.